Mass incidents in China: Government's response

 As stated by the Ministry of Public Security General Office Research Department "Mass incidents are currently the most direct, broadest, and deepest real dangers affecting social stability."
 Yet there are still many issues surrounding the proper handling of mass incidents, owing to tensions between levels of government and (as stated by Thomas Lum) issues of "institutional weakness, inconsistent policies and the inability or unwillingness to undertake political reform."
 There has been occasional recognition of issues and change of policy by the government.
 However, the state still holds the right to determine which acts of dissent are acceptable.

 In the late 1990s the Shanghai Public Security Bureau put into place several new policies to combat the increase in number and size of mass incidents.
 These policies acted as guidance to agencies, suggesting they be proactive in assessing local social and economic problems.
 Leading to the creation of databases concerning potential incidents in order to prevent them occurring at a local level.

 Along with China's hosting of the 2008 Olympic Games the government adopted new strategies to improve their control and management of large crowds.
 Aiding them in their abilities to quell mass incidents with force.
 With the rapidly increasing numbers of mass incidents the Chinese government instead adopted a more "permissive strategy of containment and management".
 This meant that more low-key protests were allowed to take place but under strict police observation to ensure the crowds remained peaceful.
 It also meant that mass arrests were no longer made and instead authorities were to "gather intelligence, intensify policing and quietly detain protests leaders [once] crowds [had] dispersed".

 This improved security was also supported by budget increases, in 1988 public security was only awarded 2% of local budgets, this increased to just over 6% in 2010, according to China's Statistical Yearbook.
-This new budget aided in the decentralisation and augmentation of local police forces and lead to updates within technologies, including advanced surveillance apparatus's in the form of traceable identification cards and public cameras.
+This new budget aided in the decentralization and augmentation of local police forces and lead to updates within technologies, including advanced surveillance apparatus's in the form of traceable identification cards and public cameras.

 This regulation of mass incidents also links to internet policing.
 With the emergence of the digital age there has been an outbreak of mass incidents occurring online, involving campaigns which rally support for the protests occurring and the activists behind the issue.
 This has caused governments to restrict internet access, censoring information surrounding these mass incidents.
 This has been ensured through government control of internet providers, leading to the filtering of information concerning any 'undesirable' content, including information that concerns socialism, undermines government power, incites revolt or disrupts social order.